frantoso/jasm/README.md

 There are a lot of variants known to implement state machines.
 Most of them merge the code of the state machines behavior together with the functional code.
-A better solution is to strictly separate the code for the state machines logic from the functional code.
+A better solution is to strictly separate the code of the state machines logic from the functional code.
 An existing state machine component is parametrized to define its behavior.

 This readme includes the documentation of an implementation of a ready to use FSM (Finite State Machine).